 - Go to the DMV and get a copy of your driving record.
 You might want to call the DMV or check out their website first.
 Some states will let you order your record over the phone or online.

-Individuals may also request this information for themselves by sending a notarized letter, known as a "privacy act request" to the NDR.
+You can request this information for yourself by sending a notarized letter, known as a "privacy act request," to the NDR.
 The service is free of charge.